UserHiddenH/UserHiddenH/README.md

 ## Hi there 👋

-I am a Computer Science student at Université Paris Cité (Paris, France) with strong interests in software engineering, artificial intelligence, machine learning, and algorithmic problem-solving.
+I am a Computer Science student at Université Paris Cité (Paris, France) with strong interests in machine learning, deep learning, computer vision and algorithmic problem-solving.

 🔎 About Me